chunglim/foolmath/README.md

 _source code:_&nbsp;[euler.tex](./src/euler.tex)

 Euler's identity shall be used in the other proofs (whether valid or fool).<br>
-Let's see the first fool proofs using Euler's identity.
+Let's see the first fool proofs using _Euler's identity_.

 ### **$e^x=1$, no matter what $x$ maybe.**